tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 Using `-` instead of `*` for a rule marker helps avoid a couple of edge cases where the intent is ambiguous.
-Always using fences for code blocks, and a single space after bullets, enforces a consistency that can help to avoid unnecessary round-trips.
+Always using fences for code blocks, and a single space after bullets, enforces a consistency that matches well with the available linting rules.

+**FIXME**

+This formatting could also be influenced by plugins...

-If you want support for GFM tables and checkbox lists, say, in you github project's `README.md` file,  you will want to add the `remark-gfm` plugin.
-This has to be loaded before any associated "linting" plugins since they require the content to be appropriately parsed before it can be "linted".
+I you want support for GFM tables and checkbox lists, say, in you github project's `README.md` file, you will want to add the `remark-gfm` plugin.
+This has to be loaded before any associated "linting" plugins since they require the content to be appropriately parsed before it can be interpreted by the "linting" routines.
 There are some options to this module, but the defaults seem to work well.

-If you are writing a blog that uses [Jekyll][] to generate static content from Markdown, you will want to add the `remark-frontmatter` plugin as well.
+If you are writing a blog, like this one, that uses [Jekyll][] to generate static content from Markdown, you will want to add the `remark-frontmatter` plugin as well.
 This will prevent the delimiters for the front matter block (`---`) from raising errors.
 There are some optional settings, but the defaults work well for this case.

 ## Linting Markdown

-At this stage, despite having a `remark-lint` module installed, you do not have any linting capabilities.
+At this stage, despite having a `remark-lint` module installed, I did not have any linting capabilities.
 This is because `remark-lint` passes off all the actual linting to configurable plugins that target specific errors or warnings.
 These must be installed and loaded before any linting can occur.